CompSciLauren/awesome-git-hooks/README.md

 - [Written Guides](#written-guides)
 - [Video Guides](#video-guides)

-## Git Hooks Explained

-Git hooks are custom scripts you can use to automate tasks which are triggered before or after a git command is executed.

-> "Like many other Version Control Systems, Git has a way to fire off custom scripts when certain important actions occur.
-There are two groups of these hooks: client-side and server-side.
-Client-side hooks are triggered by operations such as committing and merging, while server-side hooks run on network operations such as receiving pushed commits.
-You can use these hooks for all sorts of reasons." - [git-scm.com](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

 ## Common Situations Where Git Hooks are Useful

 Do you ever push your code, only to realize you forgot to run that darn formatting command?
 There's a git hook for that!

+Do you leave little comments in your code to remind yourself of things to fix, only to commit those comments by accident?
+Don't worry, there's a git hook for that too!

 Ever wonder why your code doesn't work after switching branches and realize it's because you forgot to update submodules (again)?
-Don't worry, there's a git hook for that too!

-Do you write code using a work email at work and a school email at school using the same computer?
-Ever accidentally use the wrong email in your project's config?
-That means you won't show up correctly as the commit author.
 Time to _git_ hooked on git hooks!

 ## Quick Start - How to Use a Git Hook